Yusuf and Zulaikha: Central Asia

 Within one of the wealthiest trading centers along the Silk Road in Bukhara, Uzbekistan, the manuscript of Bustan of Sa’di would be found.
 The status of Bukhara as a wealthy Islamic trading hub led to a flourishing of art and culture in the city.
 From such an economic boom the Bustan of Sa’di created in 1257 C.E portrays many scenes from the poems of Yusuf and Zulaikha.
 In a frequently reproduced scene, Yusuf leaves the home of Zulaikha after refusing her romantic advances.
-The scene demonstrated visually a prominent theme from the poem in which we see Yusuf’s powerful faith in God overcome his own physical desires.
+The scene demonstrated visually a prominent theme from the poem in which we see Yusuf's powerful faith in God overcome his own physical desires.
 As depicted in the artwork, the locked doors unexpectedly spring open, offering Yusuf a path from Zulaikha's home.
 In crafting this piece the materials used fall in line with the conventional methods used at the time and were a mixture of oil paints, gold and watercolors.

 Persia

-From Persia we see what is considered to be, by some experts, the most recognized Illustration of Jami’s poem Yusuf and Zulaikha.
+From Persia we see what is considered to be, by some experts, the most recognized Illustration of Jami's poem Yusuf and Zulaikha.
 The artist Kamāl al-Dīn Behzād under the direction of Sultan Husayn Bayqara of the Timurid Empire) constructed a manuscript illustrating the tale of Yusuf and Zulaikha.
 Behzād has often been credited with initiating a high point of Islamic miniature painting.
 His artistic style of blending the traditional geometric shape with open spaces to create a central view of his characters was a new idea evident in many of his works.
-One of Behzhad’s most notable works had been his interpretation of the Seduction of Yusuf, where his distinctive style of painting is on display.
+One of Behzhad's most notable works had been his interpretation of the Seduction of Yusuf, where his distinctive style of painting is on display.
 The painting depicts dynamic movement, with Yusuf and Zulaikha both painted while in motion amidst a backdrop of a stretched out flat background to bring attention to the characters central to the painting.

-South Asia
+Kashmir

-In a work originating from the Kashmir region of South Asia, we see how under the Islamic Mughal Empire the renowned poem of Yusuf and Zulaikha continued to flourish in art.
+In a work originating from the Kashmir region of India, we see how under the Islamic Mughal Empire the renowned poem of Yusuf and Zulaikha continued to flourish in art.
 The continued interest in illustrating the renowned tale of Yusuf and Zulaikha can be found in a manuscript from Muhhamid Murak dating back to the year 1776.
-The manuscript offers over 30 paintings styling different scenes from Jami’s poem of Yusuf and Zulaikha.
-Within the manuscript, the unique style of the Mughal painting that had combined Mughal and Persian artistic style is demonstrated.
-There is more emphasis upon realism in Mughal painting and this focus may be seen within Murak’s manuscript.
+The manuscript offers over 30 paintings styling different scenes from Jami's poem of Yusuf and Zulaikha.
+Within the manuscript, the unique style of the Mughal painting that had combined Indian and Persian artistic style is demonstrated.
+There is more emphasis upon realism in Mughal painting and this focus may be seen within Murak's manuscript.
 The illustration of Zulaikha and her maids offers the viewer a detail oriented scope into the author's imagining of the tale.
 The historically accurate dress and photorealistic design differ from prior interpretations of the tale which had been more fantastical in nature.